jessie14/professionalportfolio/content/project/Olympic - R/index.md

 ---
 title: Olympic Athletes Dashboard (R)
-summary: Interactive Dashboard to visualize and explore demographic information of Olympic athletes from 1896 to 2016
+summary: An interactive dashboard to visualize and explore demographic information of Olympic athletes from 1896 to 2016
 tags:
   - Dashboards
 date: '2022-03-16T00:00:00Z'